 Since I’m traveling light on my book tour, I brought along my dinky point-and-shoot camera.
 (And because I was being très LA, I was doing plenty of table-hopping – or, as they say, “working the room.”)
 But when I checked out the shots after I had been revived from the combo of food, drink, and friends the next day, the results were less-than-stellar.
 Thankfully, when you have pals who are amazing food photographers, you can hit them up for photos.

-Food photographer pal Matt Armendariz of Matt Bites surprised me by showing up for the dinner Malheuresement, publishers don’t considered book tours to be author vacations, so I didn’t have a speck of time to jump into his pool or taste his brick-oven pizza.
+Food photographer pal Matt Armendariz of Matt Bites surprised me by showing up for the dinner Malheuresement, publishers don’t consider book tours to be author vacations, so I didn’t have a speck of time to jump into his pool or taste his brick-oven pizza.
 So we had to make due with having just enough time for a major hug, which almost sent me to Cedar-Sinai for an x-ray for broken ribs.
 But it would’ve been worth it.

 I know people in Los Angeles go to great lengths to get what they want, so I got down on my hands and knees and begged him to take pity on a harried traveler, and requested if he had any pictures that I could use, ones which did the special cocktail better justice than mine did.
 And he kindly sent me some of his beautiful pictures to use in this post.